openstack-infra/zuul/doc/source/triggers.rst

     *reopened* - pull request reopened

+    *comment* - comment added on pull request

+  **comment**
+  This is only used for ``pull_request`` ``comment`` events.
+It accepts a list of regexes that are searched for in the comment string.
+If any of these regexes matches a portion of the comment string the trigger is matched.
+  ``comment: retrigger`` will match when comments containing 'retrigger' somewhere in the comment text are added to a pull request.

   Additionally a ``push`` event can be configured, with an associated ``ref`` represented as a regex to match branches or tags.